Frederick Augustus II of Saxony: Journey through England and Scotland

 In 1844 Frederick Augustus, accompanied by his personal physician Carl Gustav Carus, made an informal (incognito) visit to England and Scotland.
 Among places they visited were Lyme Regis where he purchased from the local fossil collector and dealer, Mary Anning, an ichthyosaur skeleton for his own extensive natural history collection.
 It was not a state visit, but the King was the guest of Queen Victoria and Prince Albert at Windsor Castle, visited many of the sights in London and in the university cities of Oxford and Cambridge, and toured widely in England, Wales and Scotland.

 In addition to his interest in fossils, Frederick Augustus devoted his leisure hours chiefly to the study of botany.
 He made botanical excursions into different countries, and his Flora Marienbadensis, oder Pflanzen und Gebirgsarten, gesammelt und beschrieben was published in Prague in 1837.

-Accidental death
+Death

 During a journey in Tyrol, he had an accident in Brennbüchel in which he fell in front of a horse that stepped on his head.
-On 8 August 1854, he died in the Gasthof Neuner.
+On 9 August 1854, he died in the Gasthof Neuner.
 He was buried on 16 August in the Katholische Hofkirche of Dresden.
 In his memory, the Dowager Queen Maria arranged to establish the Königskapelle (King's Chapel) at the accident place, which was consecrated one year later, some of the last members of the Saxon royal family, including Maria Emanuel, Margrave of Meissen, are buried beside the chapel.